Robert D. Kilgour - Background

-From there Robert went on to found and build up Four Seasons Health Care (Care Homes and Home Care) and he exited this business after initiating and seeing through the strategy that led to the public/private take-over of Crestacare Plc in the summer of 1999 - a deal which had an Enterprise Value of £127M involving Alchemy Partners.
+From there Robert went on to start and then build up Four Seasons Health Care (care homes and home care) and he exited this business after initiating and seeing through the strategy that led to the public/private take-over of Crestacare Plc in the summer of 1999 - a deal involving Alchemy Partners which had an Enterprise Value of £127M .

-Four Seasons was then operating 101 Homes throughout the UK (5th largest) and employing over 6,000 staff.
-It is now UK No.1 with some 500 Homes and over 30,000 staff producing annual revenues of over £750M.
+Four Seasons was then operating 101 care homes throughout the UK (5th largest) and employing over 6,500 staff.
+It is still one of the UK's largest care home operators with some 190 care homes, 10,000 residents and around 13,000 staff.

-It was sold by Alchemy Partners through Goldman Sachs to Allianz Capital Partners for £775M in July 2004 and in September 2006 it was sold by Allianz Capital Partners for £1.5Bn to a Quatari investment group.
+It was subsequently sold by Alchemy Partners through Goldman Sachs to Allianz Capital Partners for £775M in July 2004 and in September 2006 it was sold by Allianz Capital Partners for around £1.5Bn to a Qatari investment group.

-Robert has recently co-founded NW Systems Group Limited and in the same year he founded Renaissance Care (Scotland) Ltd - which now operates 15 care homes throughout Scotland employing 1,150 part and full time staff - and he was involved in the sourcing and completing of over $37m worth of property deals in New York, and over £13M of the same in London and also provided care home consultancy services in Australia.
+In 2004, Robert co-founded NW Security Group Limited and in the same year he founded Renaissance Care (Scotland) Ltd - which now operates 15 care homes throughout Scotland employing 1,150 part and full time staff - and he was involved in the sourcing and completing of over $37m worth of property deals in New York, over £13m of the same in London and also provided care home consultancy services in Australia.

 In the early 1990's, he opened an office in Siberia which arranged a number of sporting and business exchanges between Russia and Scotland including a 10 day tour by the 'Barbarians' Rugby Club.